 The Carbon Border Adjustment Mechanism (C.B.A.M)

-The Carbon Border Adjustment Mechanism (C.B.A.M) is a tool introduced by the European Union as part of its efforts to accelerate sustainable transition and promote responsible business behaviour.
+The Carbon Border Adjustment Mechanism (C.B.A.M) is a tool introduced by the European Union as part of its efforts to accelerate the sustainable transition and promote responsible business behaviour.

 It aims to address carbon emission relocation and is a key element of the EU's "Fit for 55%" agenda.
 The C.B.A.M aligns the carbon price of domestic products with imports to prevent the undermining of EU climate policies by countries with lower environmental standards or higher carbon intensity imports.